bacoords/block-locking-plugin/readme.md

 ### "View All Patterns" Custom Block (to be removed)

 This plugin also comes with a custom block that can show you all (or one specific) block patterns on the frontend of your site.
 Useful for when you want to test how patterns will render on your site.

+## Potential Ideas

+- [ ] Bring in support for section styles to locked group blocks?